Text & Image

 TheoArtistry: Text&Image Scheme

 We believe that the study of art must engage with artists and their artistic intentions.
 We want to create a space for artists and postgraduate researchers in theology to collaborate, exploring the relationship between spiritual and religious text and art.
 This will deepen the research students’ understanding of the creation of text-inclusive art, and enable the making of original images for scholarly analysis.
 Drawing on the previously successful University of St Andrews-led TheoArtistry scheme for poets (2018) and composers (2016/17) as well as student-led collaborations (2018/19), we will launch a call for artists and we will team them with postgraduate researchers in theology to explore areas of overlap between spiritual and religious text and art.
 The aim is to deepen our understanding of the process and the reasons that lead visual artists to include text in their compositions, in order better to understand art addressing religious and spiritual themes, and art more in general.

-Panel of leading artists
+Panel of partner artists